 - Applicants must submit a list of the clubs and organizations that they belong to during medical school and their community service.

 - Applicants must submit an essay stating why they want to be an osteopathic physician, where they see themselves professionally 10 years from now, their intention to return to Colorado to practice medicine, and their history of having lived in Colorado (or their family’s history).
 Also, applicants should describe his/her financial situation/need.

 - Applicants must submit a 4" x 6" photo.

-- Applicants must submit a curriculum vitae including extra curricular activities in undergraduate school and the interim time between undergraduate and medical school.
+- Applicants must submit a curriculum vitae including extra curricular activities in the interim time between undergraduate and medical school.

 - The scholarship recipient must keep the Foundation informed of address changes and status while enrolled in school during the period of funding and throughout residency.

 - Tuition Scholarship recipients must give the Foundation’s Executive Director permission to contact their college of medicine to ensure that they are still in good standing prior to releasing funds for the fourth year.